sswahn/bind/README.md

 ### Access State From Provider
 `provider(type)`

-Provides a unbound component access to state.
+Provides a unbound component access to the state.
 ```javascript
 const { context, dispatch } = provider('count')
 ```